wso2/docs-is/en/docs/develop/extending-the-workflow-event-handler.md

     call back such as retrieving parameters of operation from map received, call the operation again, etc.

-Other than these implemented methods, we need to write a function such as `         ‘startSPCreateWorkflow’        ` which will be the function that will get called from operation listener.
-In this method, we should add operation parameters to `         wfParams        ` and `         nonWfParams        ` maps.
-Also we need to check if operation is valid using implemented `         isOperatonValid()        ` method and should throw exception if this is not valid.
+Other than these implemented methods, write a function such as `         ‘startSPCreateWorkflow’        ` which will be the function that will get called from operation listener.
+In this method, add operation parameters to the `         wfParams        ` and `         nonWfParams        ` maps.
+Also check if the operation is valid using implemented `         isOperatonValid()        ` method and should throw an exception if this is not valid.

-Also we need to define a map called `         PARAM_DEFINITIONS        ` which contains the types of each parameters used for the operation.
+Next, define a map called `         PARAM_DEFINITIONS        `
+which contains the types of each parameters used for the operation.

-??? example "Click to view a sample class written for a SP create workflow handler"
+??? example "Click to view a sample class written for an SP create workflow handler"
     ``` java
     public class SPCreateHandler extends AbstractWorkflowRequestHandler {